 - Have an affordability exemption

-Similarly, an affordability exemption is based on your financial situation.3 If you can’t pay for the lowest-priced plan offered by your job or the marketplace, you may qualify for an exemption for catastrophic health insurance.
-The monthly premium must cost at least 8.16% of your income.
+Similarly, an affordability exemption is based on your financial situation.3 If you can’t pay for the lowest-priced plan offered by your job or the marketplace, you may qualify for an exemption for catastrophic health insurance, How to claim an exemption because job-based health coverage is considered unaffordable.
+The monthly premium for those plans must cost at least 8.24% of your income.